mwangi-george/Statistical-Analysis/multiple-linear-regression.md

 ![](multiple-linear-regression_files/figure-gfm/unnamed-chunk-29-1.png)<!-- -->

-One problem with the plot is that interpreting becomes complicated.
+One problem with the plot is that interpreting it becomes complicated.
 Instead we can utilize a 2D plot which uses color as the response variable. ggplot2 has a set of color scales called viridis that provide easier to distinguish colors.
 Scale_color_viridis_c is used for